AdaCore/spark2014/docs/guidance/main.rst

    type Even is new Integer
      with Predicate => Even mod 2 = 0;

-In the case above, the use of the type name ``Even`` in the predicate expression denotes the current object of type ``Even``, which we're saying must be even for the expression to evaluate to ``True``.
+The use of the type name ``Even`` in the predicate expression denotes the current object of the type, which we're saying must be even for the expression to evaluate to ``True``.
 Similarly, a type predicate can be attached to an array type or subtype: